tvanslyke/ENGW-3302/discourse-community-manual.md

 A useful resource for exploring more terms like these is the [Jargon File](http://catb.org/jargon/html/).

-#### Note: Java is to JavaScript as Car is to Carpet
-This is a very common confusion amongst the uninformed.
-Java and Javascript are similar only nominally.
-The above title is frequently regurgitated by those "in the know" to demonstrate this fact.

 ## How Programmers Talk to One Another
 Here we'll discuss some of the formats that programmers use to communicate with eachother.